In this part of the AEM Headless Developer Journey, learn how to deploy a headless application live.

 The Publish service is considered the “Live” environment and is typically what end users interact with.
 Content, after being edited and approved on the Author service, is distributed (replicated) to the Publish service.
 The most common deployment pattern with AEM headless applications is to have the production version of the application connect to an AEM Publish service.

-The Dispatcher is a static web server augmented with the AEM dispatcher module.
+The Dispatcher is a static web server augmented with the AEM Dispatcher module.
 It caches web pages produced by the publish instance to improve performance.

 Make sure to take note of the distinctions between each component in the local AEM runtime, as it is important to test your updates where they matter the most.
 For example, test content updates on author or test new code on the publish instance.

-In a production system, a dispatcher and an http Apache server will always sit in front of an AEM publish instance.
-They provide caching and security services for the AEM system, so it is paramount to test code and content updates against the dispatcher as well.
+In a production system, a Dispatcher and an http Apache server will always sit in front of an AEM publish instance.
+They provide caching and security services for the AEM system, so it is paramount to test code and content updates against the Dispatcher as well.

-Once the local development environment is set up, you can simulate content serving to the React app by deploying a static Node server locally.
+After the local development environment is set up, you can simulate content serving to the React app by deploying a static Node server locally.

 Now, it’s time to get your AEM headless application ready for launch, by following the best practices outlined below.